Shabanpk/NodeSensorAPI/README.md

         }
     ]
 }
-if token is wrong then error message “Failed to authorize request”
+if the token is wrong then the error message “Failed to authorize request”

 Sensor API – CRUD
-I have created the CRUD API of sensor information which is mentioned below all four API end point.
+I have created the CRUD API of sensor information which is mentioned below all four API endpoints.
 Endpoint

 Get all Sensor data from database: